Q: What’s the difference between a transliteration and a translation?

 Transliteration isn’t always an exact science—as with the above example, sometimes words can be transliterated more than one way.
 For genealogists, transliteration comes into play when you’re researching people and places that use non-Roman alphabets, such as Hebrew, Cyrillic or Greek, and name changes of immigrants from those places.
 Our ancestors often would transliterate their names so Americans could spell and pronounce them, producing many variant spellings.

 Transliterations also are helpful when you’re making research notes and your word processing software doesn’t offer fonts with characters in the language of interest.

 Transliteration Websites and Resources

 One-Step Webpages: Steve Morse’s collection of One-Step genealogy tools has some extremely useful language helps.
-The site provides transliteration tools to help you go from one alphabet to another, including Arabic to Latin, Latin to Cyrillic, Greek to Latin and many more.
-A tool for “Dealing with Characters in Foreign Alphabets” covers Arabic, Cyrillic, Greek, Hebrew, and Japanese (Hiragana and Katakana) alphabets.
-This is helpful, for example, if you need to sound out names from vital records or tombstones in the Cyrillic alphabet, in order to match them to names in the Latin alphabet.
+The site provides transliteration tools to help you go from one alphabet to another, including Arabic to English, English to Russian, Greek to English and many more.
+A tool for “Dealing with Characters in Foreign Alphabets” covers Arabic, Russian, Greek, Hebrew, and Japanese (Hiragana and Katakana) alphabets.
+This is helpful, for example, if you need to sound out names from vital records or tombstones in the Russian alphabet, in order to match them to names in the English alphabet.

 There’s also a Virtual Keyboard for typing characters of any Latin-based alphabet in one step—simply use the keyboard displayed on the screen to click the characters you want to type, then copy and paste the text into your application.
 Be sure to click on his About this Website and How to Use It link to learn more about these tools.